ScarlettSun9/scarlettsun9.github.io/_posts/2024-04-17-Neuro-Inspired Information-Theoretic Hierarchical Perception for Multimodal Learning.md

 #   - we may want to automate TOC generation in the future using
 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
-  - name: Equations
+  - name: Approach & Model
     # if a section has subsections, you can add them as follows:
     # subsections:
     #   - name: Example Child Subsection 1
     #   - name: Example Child Subsection 2
+    - name: Niche
+    - name: Concepts
+      - name: Cognitive answer for multimodal integration
+      - name: Information Bottleneck (IB)
+    - name: Model Architecture
-  - name: Citations
+    - name: Train the Model
-  - name: Footnotes
+  - name: Experiment
-  - name: Code Blocks
+    - name: Sarcasm Detection
-  - name: Interactive Plots
+      - name: Varying Lagrange multiplier
-  - name: Layouts
+    - name: Sentiment Analysis
-  - name: Other Typography?
+  - name: Personal Comment

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.